BrianInGermany/briankennethmusic/singalong.md

 Rose, rose, rose, red,
 Will I ever see thee wed?
 I will marry at thy will Sire, at thy will.
+# 29. The Bonnie Ship the Diamond
+And it's cheer up me lads,
+Let your hearts never fail,
+For the bonnie ship the Diamond
+Goes a-fishin' for the whale!